SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$

-Now if we believe that $p_v$ and $p_c$ are Beta-distributed, given the clinical trial as a bunch of disease-catching coin flips, then vaccine efficacy is distributed as the ratio of a couple of independent Beta variables.
+Now if we believe that $p_v$ and $p_c$ are Beta-distributed, given the clinical trial as a bunch of disease-catching coin flips, then vaccine efficacy is distributed as (a trivial linear function of) the ratio of a couple of independent Beta variables.

 Ok, so what's the distribution of a ratio of independent Beta variables?
 There are a variety of ways to approach this, and we'll compare several of them in an upcoming post.
 For